anna546stella/COVID_Hackathon/Datasets/Viral_spike_mutations/README.md

 because of the complexitiies of measurement in an experiment like this they are not identical.

 For each position in the protein, the amino acid that is naturally found in the spike's sequence (wild-type or "WT") is defined as having 0 enrichment in the top-binders and 0 enrichment in bottom-binders.
+All other measurements are log-enrichments based on this, so positive values mean greater representation than wild-type and negative values lower-representation.